Pleexus/GUIcalculator/README.md

-# GUIcalculator
+# GUI-calculator
-A simple GUI calculator made using Python3
+we create a simple calculator using gui using python3